4meta5/notes/Blockchain/Layer2Scaling/README.md

 > optimizing interaction with the blockchain

-* Data Availability Problem <-> Speaker/Listener Fault Equivalence
+* Data Availability Problem <-> Speaker/Listener Fault Equivalence; [my related notes](../Availability.md); solution is to increase observers (introduce the actor role of availability guarantors)

 ## Projects